rohitmahesh1/WaveAtlas/README.md

 - Google-managed HTTPS and Cloud Run custom domain mappings put the application behind a researcher-friendly domain.

 This keeps the operational surface small while preserving a path to scale: long-running or high-throughput processing can move into a dedicated worker later without changing the core data model or frontend contract.

-## Why WaveAtlas Matters

-Many analysis tools stop at either model inference or static metrics.
-WaveAtlas connects the full chain: experimental upload, ML-assisted extraction, signal processing, visual verification, structured metrics, and reproducible exports.
-The result is a platform that can support exploratory research, pipeline tuning, and publication-grade quantitative review from the same interface.